einargs/runtime-ltl/README.md

 every change.

 ## Using `run-pass.sh`
-`run-pass.sh` is a script for quickly trying out the runtime ltl plugin on an example `c` file.
+`run-pass.sh` is a script for quickly testing the runtime ltl plugin on C and C++ files (example files can be found in the `tests` folder).
 It is designed to deal with both `nix` and non-`nix` environments.
 The script is commented, but rough, as I am not very familiar with bash scripting.

 The script will compile the input file to IR and then print out the IR.
 It will also compile the file to a binary that it will then execute.
 I would prefer to